Ella Fitzgerald: Early life and family

+Career

 Early career

-While she seems to have survived during 1933 and 1934 in part by singing on the streets of Harlem, Fitzgerald made her most important debut at the age of 17 on November 21, 1934, in one of the earliest Amateur Nights at the Apollo Theater.
+While she seems to have survived during 1933 and 1934 in part by singing on the streets of Harlem, Fitzgerald debuted at the age of 17 on November 21, 1934, in one of the earliest Amateur Nights at the Apollo Theater.
 She had intended to go on stage and dance, but she was intimidated by a local dance duo called the Edwards Sisters and opted to sing instead.
 Performing in the style of Connee Boswell, she sang "Judy" and "The Object of My Affection" and won first prize.
 She won the chance to perform at the Apollo for a week but, seemingly because of her disheveled appearance, the theater never gave her that part of her prize.

 In January 1935, Fitzgerald won the chance to perform for a week with the Tiny Bradshaw band at the Harlem Opera House.
-Later that year, she was introduced to drummer and bandleader Chick Webb by Benny Carter or Buck Ram who had heard from singer Charlie Linton that Webb wanted to add a female singer.
-Although "reluctant to sign her...because she was gawky and unkempt, a 'diamond in the rough,'" Webb offered her the opportunity to test with his band at a dance at Yale University.
+Later that year, she was introduced to drummer and bandleader Chick Webb by Bardu Ali.
+Although "reluctant to sign her...because she was gawky and unkempt, a 'diamond in the rough,'" after some convincing by Ali, Webb offered her the opportunity to test with his band at a dance at Yale University.

 Met with approval by both audiences and her fellow musicians, Fitzgerald was asked to join Webb's orchestra and gained acclaim as part of the group's performances at Harlem's Savoy Ballroom.
 Fitzgerald recorded several hit songs, including "Love and Kisses" and "(If You Can't Sing It) You'll Have to Swing It (Mr. Paganini)".
 But it was her 1938 version of the nursery rhyme, "A-Tisket, A-Tasket", a song she co-wrote, that brought her public acclaim.
 "A-Tisket, A-Tasket" became a major hit on the radio and was also one of the biggest-selling records of the decade.

-Webb died of spinal tuberculosis on June 16, 1939, and his band was renamed Ella and Her Famous Orchestra with Fitzgerald taking on the role of bandleader.
+Webb died of spinal tuberculosis on June 16, 1939, and his band was renamed Ella Fitzgerald and Her Famous Orchestra, with Fitzgerald taking on the role of bandleader.
+Ella and the band recorded for Decca and appeared at the Roseland Ballroom, where they received national exposure on NBC radio broadcasts.

 She recorded nearly 150 songs with Webb's orchestra between 1935 and 1942.
 In addition to her work with Webb, Fitzgerald performed and recorded with the Benny Goodman Orchestra.
 She had her own side project, too, known as Ella Fitzgerald and Her Savoy Eight.